 LED Meaning Action

 on LUNA2 is operating as power supply unit

-flashing LUNA2 is operating a s a battery charger
+flashing LUNA2 is operating as a battery charger

 off At least one secondary operating voltage is outside the tolerance range.
-LUNA2 is not An additional LUNA2 module is required.
+The feeding power of LUNA2 is not sufficient.
+An additional LUNA2 module is required.
 See Table: Calculating the number of LUNA2 modules required

 LUNA2 is defective.
 LUNA2 must be replaced.